goznalo-git/portfolio/categories/talks.md

 sidebar_link: true
 ---

-> _"If you're not slightly embarrassed to sing the lyrics, you're probably not writing a good song"_ - Isaac Brock.
+> _"If you're not slightly embarrassed to sing the lyrics, you're probably not writing a good song"_ - Isaac Brock, frontman of _Modest Mouse_.

 I would say the same about giving talks.
 Although the opposite is generally not true...